matthewclegg/partialCI/README.md

 A collection of time series is said to be partially cointegrated if they have a linear combination that is partially autoregressive, e.g., that can be represented as a sum of an autoregressive series without unit roots and a random walk.
-In other words, the series are partially cointegrated if the spread between them is a mean-reverting series that has possibly been contaminated with a (hopefully small) random walk.
+If a collection of time series is partially cointegrated, then the spread between them can be interepreted as a mean-reverting series that has possibly been contaminated with a (hopefully small) random walk.
 This may be useful in modeling certain sets of financial time series.